NixOS/nixos-weekly/content/2017/04-everything-not-saved-will-be-lost.rst

   hard-coded user IDs for less important services.
 Just use ``DynamicUser = true``.

-- Thanks to Graham we now have `aarch64 support`_, and it's even being build Hydra!
-Many of you will have noticed already from the beatiful stream of emails for each succeeding and failing package.
+- Thanks to Graham we now have `aarch64 support`_, and it's even being built by Hydra!
+Many of you will have noticed already from the beautiful stream of emails for each succeeding and failing package.

 .. _`updated docs`: https://github.com/NixOS/nixpkgs/pull/23130